ARES Scholarships in Belgium for Developing Countries

 Participating universities and academic institutions in Belgium

-The courses are in the fields of aquaculture, health, food technology, economics, international development, GIS, information technology, agriculture, environment, etc.
+Eligible Masters and Training courses in the fields of aquaculture, health, food technology, economics, international development, GIS, information technology, agriculture, environment, human rights, microfinance, etc.

 Number of Awards:

-The scholarships are for nationals of: Benin, Bolivia, Burkina Faso, Burundi, Cambodia, Cameroon, Cuba, Ecuador, Haïti, Indonesia, Madagascar, Mali, Morocco, Niger, Peru, Philippines, Democratic Republic of Congo, Rwanda, Senegal, Vietnam.
+The scholarships are for nationals of: Benin, Bolivia, Burkina Faso, Burundi, Cambodia, Cameroon, Cuba, Ecuador, Ethiopia (only for courses in English), Haiti, Madagascar, Morocco, Niger, Peru, Philippines, DR Congo, Rwanda, Senegal, Vietnam.

-1. Only applicants originating in developing countries, qualify for selection.
-To be eligible, candidates must reside and work in their country at the time of the introduction of the file.
+1. originates from a developing country.
+To be eligible, applicants must reside and work in their country at the time of introduction of the file;

-6. Candidates must have a good knowledge of written and spoken French; for programmes organised in another language, good knowledge, in writing and speaking, of this language, is required.
-Moreover, the candidate will be asked to commit himself to study French in order to be able to participate in daily life in Belgium.
+6. have a good knowledge of written and spoken French.
+For training organized in another language, it is necessary to have good knowledge of the course language, written and spoken.
+We also ask the candidate to commit to learn French in order to participate in daily life in Belgium;

 Related Link: List of Belgium Scholarships